unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-08-19-deterministic-first-building-a-knowledge-intake-pipeline.md

 ## What Deterministic First Does Not Solve

 I do not want deterministic intake to carry claims it has not earned.
 It does not decide who is authorized to retrieve a memory.
 It records review state, fails closed on unresolved material, and excludes candidates by default while the richer policy model remains separate work.
 Nor does it promise perfect cross-source deduplication, detection of every secret, or zero-cost rescanning.
 Stable identity and content hashes prevent repeated effects for the same source; semantic equivalence and a modification-time fast path are different problems.
 This is not a released ingestion product either.
-It is a private implementation whose design was useful enough to document and turn into a small teaching example.{% if hands_on_link_ready %} Before adapting that example to real agent data, use the [production-hardening checklist]({{ page.series_companion_url | relative_url }}#production-hardening-checklist) as a starting point rather than treating the demonstration as a finished importer.{% endif %}
+It is a private implementation whose design was useful enough to document and turn into a small teaching example.{% if hands_on_link_ready %} Before adapting that example to real agent data, review its [current boundaries]({{ page.series_companion_url | relative_url }}#current-state) rather than treating the demonstration as a finished importer.{% endif %}

 ## Current State